camcamfresh/Xiaomi-M365-BLE-Controller-Replacement/README.md

 Work in Progress/Future Work:
 - Add option for eco mode (probably not going to implement).
 - Add energy recovery commands (probably not going to implement).
+- Currently experiencing some problems when locking the scooter on firmware.ino.
+Sometimes when the scooter is locked and the alarm will always be active (the wheel will not stop vibrating).
+My current solution is to unlock the scooter, power the scooter's motor controller off and back on again, however this is only a temporary solution.
+- I am currently working on using a bitwise shift operator (>> or <<) and multiple XOR operations (0x00FF & 0xFF00) to avoid using the hexstring class in my program.

 Hardware Implementation
 - To ensure continuous power:
   - Connect the data line to the Particle Electron's TX pin.
   - Connect the 5V power line to the Particle Electron's VIN pin, Brake, and Throttle.
-  - Connect the ground line to both the Particle Electron's ground pin and to a transistor (I use a 2N2222A transistor).
+  - Connect the ground line to both the Particle Electron's ground pin and to a transistor (I use a 2N2222 transistor).
   - Connect the 40V hot line to the transistor.
   - Connect a wire to the transistor and D0 (when this wire is pulled high, the tranisitor (if properly wired) will connect the 40V hot line turning on the scooter.
   - This is necessary as the scooter will automatically turn off after 5 minutes when unlocked.
+I believe the scooter also automatically turns off when lock, although it takes hours for this to happen.
 If the scooter does not supply power continuously, the Particle Electron's battery could die, which would not be good for locating it when lost.
 - For data communication only:
   - Connect the data line to the Particle Electron's TX pin.
   - Connect the ground line to the Particle Electron's ground pin.